Better clients make for better business. But exactly how do you find and attract better clients?

 How do they rank against the criteria?

-- Clear message: Yes, it’s business accounting software that makes billing painless
+- Clear message: Yes, it’s all-in-one business invoicing and accounting software.

 - Unique value: Yes, accounting is a struggle for many small business owners.
 FreshBooks taps into that problem with easy-to-use software that simplifies billing and accounting.